top of page

 Growing up in the peaceful town of Newmarket, Ontario, I enjoyed the change of pace while consuming the city streets of Toronto, as much as I enjoy the grits, it remains satisfying to know my card comes full of prideful compositions.

-Admission to the Toronto Zoo
+Introduction: Admission to the Toronto Zoo.

 The Toronto Zoo uses dynamic pricing that varies depending on the date of your visit.
 While ticket prices can change, buying tickets in advance usually provides savings.
 Review the official website for the most up-to-date pricing and purchase access early.
-Covering over 287 hectares, the Toronto Zoo is the largest in Canada, hosting seven zoogeographic regions over this large plot of land encompassing natural preservation.

 American Flamingo of West Indies - Wildlife Photography by Blake Ferguson - Toronto Zoo

-I did not get to experience or capture photography of each, but those captured underlie accordingly.
+I did not get to experience or capture wildlife photography of each, but those captured underlie accordingly.
 Conquering the full depths of the Toronto Zoo in one day comes with challenges, and perhaps could not be considered possible when taking your time to compose aesthetic fine-art imagery.

 Blue & Gold Macaw of South America - Wildlife Photography by Blake Ferguson - Toronto Zoo